A223D/A223D/README.md

 ### My name is Kushagra Goel, and I'm a Mississauga-based developer.
 I generally work at the intersection of hardware and software, with a little bit of networking thrown in.

 ### I'm a big proponent of open-source computing ideology, and have contributed to projects like Arduino.
-Professionally, I'm working currently working Synopsys.
+Professionally, I'm working currently working at Synopsys.

 ---